Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 An ethnic group of millions at the intersection of Turkey, Iraq, Iran and Syria, the Kurds lost their own state as the United States and other powers carved out the remnants of the Turkish Ottoman Empire after World War I.

 Saddam Hussein and other regional leaders have used poison gas, airstrikes and other tools of mass murder over the decades to suppress the Kurds.
-As under US President George HW Bush in 1991 after the Gulf War, the United States sometimes encouraged popular uprisings, but stood idly by as Kurds died in the resulting massacres.
+As under US President George HW Bush in 1991 after the Gulf War, the US has sometimes encouraged popular uprisings but stood aside as the Kurds died in the resulting massacres.

-On November 28, hundreds of Syrian Kurds gathered for the victims of one of the Turkish airstrikes, five guards killed while securing al-Hol camp, which houses thousands of family members of ISIS fighters.
-Islamic State.

 Relatives of one of the Kurdish guards, Saifuddin Mohammed, placed his picture on his grave.